The Skiing 80%

 The Fieberbrunn choices

 The peaceful village of Fieberbrunn is the better bet for a family holiday.
-It’s away from the party atmosphere of Saalbach and Hinterglemm, and five of its hotels offer childcare.
+It’s the largest municipality in the PillerseeTal area, yet it’s far removed from the party atmosphere of Saalbach and Hinterglemm.
+Four of its hotels have children’s playrooms.

 Hotel Alte Post